wupeifan/ECON_407_Fall2020/syllabus.md

 - **Prerequisites:** One of ECON 301, ECON 304 and one of ECON 302, ECON 305 and one of ECON 303, ECON 306.
 Not very strict though.
   - A little programming experience is very valuable, but you will be able to fill in the blanks with some hard work.
   - We'll go through some introductory contents in the class
 - **Textbook:** No Textbook.
-We will follow a small subset of QuantEcon Python lectures https://python.quantecon.org/index_toc.html
+We will follow a small subset of QuantEcon Python lectures https://python.quantecon.org/index_toc.html, and I'll post notes under this repository
-- **Learning Environment:** Regular (virtual) attendance is expected.
+- **Learning Environment:** Regular (virtual) attendance and (virtual) interaction are expected.
+The lecture sessions will be recorded.

 ## Course Materials and Communications
-- Course Materials will be online
+- Course Materials will be online, mostly under this Github repository
 - Course stream through Canvas
 - Slides, Notes, Communications, Announcements, and Grades: all through Canvas